 15 “Sure Listen”

-An expression from the country that fits before your name if they don’t believe you, are disappointed, surprised and just about any other feeling
+Common in rural Ireland.
+It fits before your name if they don’t believe you, are disappointed, surprised and just about any other feeling

 17. Its grand